ropensci/vcr/cran-comments.md

 ## Test environments

-* local macOS, R 4.4.3
+* local macOS, R 4.5.1
-* ubuntu 24.04 (on GitHub Actions), R 4.4.3
+* ubuntu 24.04 (on GitHub Actions), R 4.5.1
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

+Reverse dependency checks at this time have errors - but should be cleared up once new versions of vcr, webmockr and crul are all up on CRAN.

 --------

-This version adds changes my maintainer email address.
+This version adds many breaking changes and new features, all towards improving the package.

 Thanks very much,
 Scott Chamberlain